 You’ll likely arrive on the Big Island sometime in the afternoon.
 However, depending on where you live, you’re going to feel like it’s evening/night.
 I highly encourage you to check into your resort but try to stay awake to help your body adjust.

 Head to Kona or stay in the Waikoloa area and have dinner.
 There are plenty of oceanfront dining options in Kona; I recommend Huggo’s, Jackie Rey’s Ohana Grill, Kamana Kitchen, or anything else on Ali’i Drive.

 Kona Inn also has an excellent Mai Tai, although I’m not a fan of their food.
 I have a blog post about the best Happy Hours in Kona.
 Check out that post for some great deals on food and drinks for your first evening on the Big Island.

 I don’t ever recommend booking any expensive tours on your first day on the Big Island.
 Even if you arrive early in the afternoon, delays happen, and you won’t know about it far enough in advance to do anything about it.

 I book through Viator whenever possible because most tours offer free refunds up to 24 hours in advance.
 I still do not recommend booking anything on day 0, but Viator also offers a price match guarantee.
 You can check out the tours here.

 Some people spend all day at the park, but others stop in for just a couple of hours.
-If you have extra time, you can check out nearby South Point, and stop at Punalu’u Black Sand Beach on the way home.
+If you have extra time, you can check out nearby South Point and stop at Punalu’u Black Sand Beach on the way or on the way home.
 This beautiful beach is right off the road, and you can often spot turtles at this location.